revaturelabs/interviewquestions/Interview Ques/oops.md

 <blockquote>

 It can be done by method overriding , which is a type of polymorphism.
-Can Modify a super class method in the sub class.
+It can modify a super class method in the sub class.

 </blockquote>